cblop/clojurescript-talk/talk.md

 # CLJS and React

 - Facebook made this library called React
-- client-side with React and Om: DOM is a canvas (check the terminology here)
+- client-side with React and Om
+- no need to worry about DOM elements, build stuff out of components
 - Om is hella fast due to immutability

 ---